stefanodixon-ux/webMAN-MOD/_Projects_/slaunch/README.md

 # How it works

+The plugins is stored in `/dev_hdd0/tmp/wm_res/slaunch.sprx`.
+It is loaded dynamically by webMAN MOD and unloaded from memory exits to XMB.

 The file `/dev_hdd0/tmp/wmtmp/slist.bin` containing the list of games is built by webMAN MOD when the XML content list is scanned.